cw6515/tidal_turbines-source_inversion/README.md

 - timesteps: Number of years of which to evaluate profit of the farm, default=5
 - velocity: Constant velocity of inflow from the western boundary of the farm (in m/s), default=2

+The results of the optimization routine will be printed out to the terminal in which the file is run.

 ##### Please note that much of this work is based off of the existing open-source software opentidalfarm:
 Opentidalfarm has excellent documentation and may be used as a reference framework for the discrete and continuous models.

 http://opentidalfarm.readthedocs.io/en/latest/